Date of Award

 Varied statistical techniques were utilized to perform the collected data analysis in the study, including descriptive statistics, ANOVA, Pearson r Correlation Coefficients, and multiple regression analysis.
 Findings indicated that the Taiwanese college basketball conference A1 players perceived greater Democratic Behavior and Positive Feedback from coaches than conference A2 and A3 players.
 Male Taiwanese college basketball players perceived greater Training and Instruction Behavior from coaches while female Taiwanese college basketball players perceived more Autocratic and Social Support Behavior.
 The "under 1 year" Taiwanese college basketball players perceived more Social Support from their coaches than players in the "1 to under 2 year", "2 to under 3 year" and "3 and above 3 year" categories.

 These findings suggest that in order to enhance the team's cohesion, the college basketball conference A1 and A2 players' coaches should engage in a higher achievement goal to excite the aspirations.
 For Taiwanese college basketball conference A3 players, coaches should create an atmosphere where respect and concern are fostered through practice and play among team members.
 Coach's Autocratic Behavior (from coach's leadership behaviors), Individual Attraction to Group-Task and Group Integration-Task (from team cohesion) are significant predictors of team performance.
 The limitations and future research recommendations are also included in this study.

 Chih, Heng-Chi, "Relationships of Coaching Leadership and Team Cohesion on Team Performance in Taiwanese College Basketball Programs" (2006).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 80.